 Transfer the dough onto a lightly floured surface and gently knead into a smooth, firm ball.
 Spray a large bowl with non-stick spray, place the dough in the bowl and cover with plastic wrap.
 Set the bowl in a warm area to rise until it’s doubled in size (about 1 hour).

 While the dough is rising, slice the pickles thinly and place them in a colander to drain.
 The pickles should be cold, but not sopping wet otherwise the crust will be to wet when it cooks, ruining the texture of your pizza.

 Combine the minced garlic and pulverized garlic in a bowl and add 1/2 c olive oil, 1 tbs dried dill weed and salt and pepper.
 Mix well to combine.
 Add 1 tsp of Italian seasoning.
 Blend well, cover and let the flavors marry while the dough rises.

 Once the dough has doubled in size, turn it out onto a floured surface and divide into 2 equal pieces.
 Cover each piece with a clean lint-free towel or cheesecloth and let it rest 10 minutes.

 Preheat the oven to 425F

 Shape the dough on lightly floured cutting board or on the pizza pan directly.
 Stir the garlic sauce and spread it generously over the dough.
-Top with freshly shredded mozzarella and another drizzle of garlic sauce.
+Top with freshly shredded mozzarella, pickle slices, and another drizzle of garlic sauce.
 Sprinkle lightly with 1 tsp of dried dill and bake for 15-20 minutes until golden brown.